gordyu/elastic-beanstalk/README.md

+# AWS Elastic Beanstalk using Node.js and MongoDB

 This project is for use on AWS Elastic Beanstalk.
 The ```.npmrc``` file fixes permission issues for the ```NPM sharp``` package and other packages which require elevated permissions, setting the 'unsafe-perm' flag to ```true```.
 Several packages are included in the ```package.json``` file which are not being used in this project to demonstrate the deployment works for image upload/resizing packages.